chiefabel7/azure-compute-docs/articles/virtual-machines/hbv5-series-overview.md

 > * Windows Server 2012 R2 isn't supported on HBv5 and other VMs with more than 64 (virtual or physical) cores.
 For more information, see [Supported Windows guest operating systems for Hyper-V on Windows Server](/windows-server/virtualization/hyper-v/supported-windows-guest-operating-systems-for-hyper-v-on-windows).
 Windows Server 2022 is required for 144 and 176 core sizes, Windows Server 2016 also works for 24, 48, and 96 core sizes, Windows Server works for only 24 and 48 core sizes.

 > [!IMPORTANT]
 > Recommended image URN: almalinux:almalinux-hpc:8_7-hpc-gen2:8.7.2023060101, To deploy this image over Azure CLI, ensure the following parameters are included **--plan 8_7-hpc-gen2 --product almalinux-hpc --publisher almalinux**.
-For scaling tests please use the recommended URN along with the new [HPC-X tarball](https://github.com/Azure/azhpc-images/blob/c8db6de3328a691812e58ff56acb5c0661c4d488/alma/alma-8.x/alma-8.6-hpc/install_mpis.sh#L16).
+For scaling tests, use the recommended URN along with the new [HPC-X tarball](https://github.com/Azure/azhpc-images/blob/c8db6de3328a691812e58ff56acb5c0661c4d488/alma/alma-8.x/alma-8.6-hpc/install_mpis.sh#L16).

 > [!NOTE]
 > * NDR support is added in UCX 1.13 or later.
-Older UCX versions will report the above runtime error.
+Older UCX versions report the above runtime error.
 UCX Error: Invalid active speed `[1677010492.951559] [updsb-vm-0:2754 :0]       ib_iface.c:1549 UCX ERROR Invalid active_speed on mlx5_ib0:1: 128`.
 > * Ibstat shows low speed (SDR): Older Mellanox OFED (MOFED) versions don't support NDR and it may report slower IB speeds.
-Use MOFED versions MOFED 5.6-1.0.3.3 or above.
+Use MOFED versions MOFED 5.6-1.0.3.3 or later.

 ## Next steps